-On December 2, the Tianyancha App revealed that Apple had filed for such a patent, and the tech giant has recently disclosed a patent for “devices, methods and graphical user interfaces for manipulating 3D objects on 2D screens.”
+On December 2, the Tianyancha App revealed that Apple had filed for such a patent.
+The tech giant recently disclosed a patent for “devices, methods and graphical user interfaces for manipulating 3D objects on 2D screens.”
 The invention relates to an interface that can manipulate a 3D object on a 2D screen.

-When any three-dimensional object is displayed using the first and second virtual camera perspectives respectively, the manipulated user interface element includes the display energy representation of the corresponding space.
-The method includes displaying a spatial manipulation user interface element of the three-dimensional object, and the first set of spatial manipulations will be based on the first virtual camera perspectives.
+When any three-dimensional object is displayed using the first and second virtual camera perspectives, the manipulated user interface element includes the display energy representation of the corresponding space.
+The method includes displaying a three-dimensional object’s spatial manipulation user interface element.
+The first set of spatial manipulations will be based on the first virtual camera perspectives.
 The method then detects the user input changing the first virtual camera perspective to a second virtual camera perspective.